Contact Us

 3. A) Camping trekking

-Camping trekking is fully organized trekking.
-All the trekking equipment, gear even accommodation are carried by the porter.
-Basically you overnight nearby the attraction.
-Porters, Sherpa, Cook, trekking guide are the human resources needed to fulfill basic camping services.
+Camping trekking is a fully organized trek.
+All the trekking equipment, gear, and even accommodation are carried by the porter.
+You're staying overnight near the attraction.
+Porters, Sherpas, cooks, and trekking guides are the human resources needed to fulfill basic camping services.
 This trek is organized by the trekking company.

 1. B) Tea house trekking or lodge trekking

 Tea houses and lodges are forms of accommodation in the mountain region.
 The guests are accommodated in the tea house and lodges.
-Here you get the basic facilities and services than the urban lodges and hotel.
-Tea houses provide you Lunch, Dinner and Room facilities.
-In addition, Battery charging, hot shower, laundry, internet facilities, and other services might have provided by some of the tea houses, for that, you will be charged some extra money.
+Here, you get the basic facilities and services that urban lodges and hotels have.
+Tea houses provide you with lunch, dinner, and room facilities.
+In addition, battery charging, hot shower, laundry, internet facilities, and other services might be provided by some of the teahouses; for that, you will be charged some extra money.

 TIMS stands for Trekkers’ Information Management System (TIMS).
-It was implemented jointly by the Nepal Tourism Board (NTB) and Trekking Agencies’ Association of Nepal (TAAN) to ensure the safety and security of trekkers and to control illegal trekking operations.
-TIMS card is mandatory to permit card to any kind of trekkers who doing trekking in Nepal.
+It was implemented jointly by the Nepal Tourism Board (NTB) and the Trekking Agencies’ Association of Nepal (TAAN) to ensure the safety and security of trekkers and to control illegal trekking operations.
+A TIMS card is mandatory to permit any kind of trekker to trek in Nepal.

-To obtain the Permit card, visit Tourist Service Center, Bhirikutimandap and TAAN (Trekker’s Agencies’ Association Nepal) office in Maligaon and Government registered trekking companies in Kathmandu and Pokhara.
+To obtain the permit card, visit the Tourist Service Center, Bhirikutimandap; the TAAN (Trekker’s Agencies’ Association Nepal) office in Maligaon; and government-registered trekking companies in Kathmandu and Pokhara.

-For SAARC countries TIMS Card fees are as follows – Group trekker: NRs.
+For SAARC countries, TIMS card fees are as follows: Group trekker: NRs.
 300; FITs: NRs.
-600, per trekking route per person per entry.
-Part of the collection will go into maintaining the trekkers’ database and in the rescue of trekkers in need of emergency services.
+600 per trekking route per person per entry.
+Part of the collection will go into maintaining the trekkers’ database and into the rescue of trekkers in need of emergency services.

 Diplomats are not charged for the card.